radview/webload-documentation/docs/scripting/programming_your_javascript.md

 ### VCUniqueID()
 This returns a unique identification string for the current Virtual Client instance.

 VCUniqueID() provides an identification for the current Virtual Client instance which is unique system-wide, across multiple Load Generators, even with multiple spawned processes running simultaneously.
-Compare this to [*ClientNum* ](#_bookmark56)(on page [59](#_bookmark55)), which provides an identification number that is only unique within a single Load Generator.
+Compare this to [*ClientNum* ](#clientnum), which provides an identification number that is only unique within a single Load Generator.
 The identification string is composed of a combination of the current thread number, round number, and other internal markers.